the fastest way to color harmony is painting with a limited palette

 • Cadmium Red Light and Alizarin Crimson

-• Ultramarine Blue and Phthalocyanine Blue GS (Thalo Blue)
+• Ultramarine Blue and Phthalocyanine Blue GS (Phthalo Blue)

-This still is only six tubes of paint.
-Mixing the colors and the addition of white will give the artist all the colors they could ever want or need.
+This is still only six tubes of paint.
+Mixing the colors and the addition of white will give the artist all the colors ever wanted or needed.

-Thalo Blue mixed with either yellow gives you some nice bright greens.
+Phthalo Blue mixed with either yellow gives us some nice bright greens.

-Let's do a colorful, fun fish painting with a limited palette.
+Let's do a fun, colorful fish painting with a limited palette.
+We use:

 • Cadmium Yellow Light